 Kindergarten Fee Subsidy Funding to promote kindergarten participation by enabling eligible children to attend a funded kindergarten program free of charge.
-This is paid in addition to per capita funding attendance of children from No Evaluation Pre purchased places The Government purchases and reserves places for children who may otherwise miss out on a kindergarten program through barriers such as enrolling late, moving into new areas, or being cared for out of home.
-Prepurchased places come at no cost to families and carers Increase enrolment of vulnerable families who would otherwise miss the deadline.
-No Evaluation

-Western Australia Strategy Focus: Due to the school-based preschool delivery model in Western Australia, Kindergarten teachers, students and parents have access to the full range of support services and programs available to schools to maximise attendance and address students' learning needs.
-Supporting children's learning prior to school entry is focused on forging partnerships with families and community-based non-government organisations to deliver an integrated suite of family-centred initiatives.
-Program or initiative Details Key drivers Evaluation?
-Good Start, 1995 Legislated entitlement for all four-year-olds to enrol and attend Kindergarten for free at a public school.
+This is paid in addition to per capita funding.
+Increase participation and attendance of children from vulnerable families.
+No Evaluation Pre purchased places The Government purchases and reserves places for children who may otherwise miss out on a kindergarten program through barriers such as enrolling late, moving into new areas, or being cared for out of home.
+Pre-purchased places come at no cost to families and carers.
+Increase enrolment of vulnerable families who would otherwise miss the deadline.
+No Evaluation Western Australia Strategy Focus: Due to the school-based preschool delivery model parents have access to the full range of support services and progr students' learning needs. - Supporting children's learning prior to school entry is focused on for non-government organisations to deliver an integrated suite of far ommunity-based PROGRAM OR INITIATIVE EVALUATION?
+PROGRAM OR INITIATIVE Good Start, 1995 non-government organisations to deliver an integrated suite of far nily-centred initiatives. non-government organisations to deliver an integrated suite of far DETAILS Legislated entitlement for all four-year-olds to enrol and attend Nily-centred initiatives.KEY DRIVERSTo optimise children's development EVALUATION?
+Good Start, 1995 non-government organisations to deliver an integrated suite of far DETAILS Legislated entitlement for all four-year-olds to enrol and attend Kindergarten for free at a public school.
+State Government commitment pays an average of 75% of the cost of Kindergarten in non-government schools so the cost of Kindergarten is comparable to all other years of schooling (for Nily-centred initiatives.KEY DRIVERSTo optimise children's development EVALUATION?
+Good Start, 1995 Teacher Registration National Quality non-government organisations to deliver an integrated suite of fam DETAILS Legislated entitlement for all four-year-olds to enrol and attend Kindergarten for free at a public school.
 State Government commitment pays an average of 75% of the cost of Kindergarten in non-government schools so the cost of Kindergarten is comparable to all other years of schooling (for which the Commonwealth contributes significant funding).
-To optimise children's development and learning.
-Unknown Teacher Registration All teachers in all schools - including in Kindergarten - must be fully qualified and registered teachers.
-To optimise the quality of all programs in all WA schools Unknown National Quality Standard in schools, K-2 All public and non-government schools are required to incorporate the National Quality Standard into program planning and improvement across the early years of schooling to Year 2.
-To optimise the quality of early childhood programs (K-2) in all WA schools External Evaluation Edith Cowan University in 2017
+All teachers in all schools-including in Kindergarten-must be fully qualified and registered teachers.
+All public and non-government schools are required to Note: The second sec EVALUATION?
+Unknown Unknown Good Start, 1995 Teacher Registration non-government organisations to deliver an integrated suite of far DETAILS Legislated entitlement for all four-year-olds to enrol and attend Kindergarten for free at a public school.
+State Government commitment pays an average of 75% of the cost of Kindergarten in non-government schools so the cost of Kindergarten is comparable to all other years of schooling (for which the Commonwealth contributes significant funding).
+All teachers in all schools-including in Kindergarten-must be fully qualified and registered teachers.
+Number of the second EVALUATION?
+Unknown